-Once your pet has been diagnosed with cancer, our team will discuss treatment options with you.
-Depending on the type of cancer, the location and how advanced the disease, your pet’s oncologist may recommend one treatment or a combination of treatments.
+Once your pet has been diagnosed with cancer, the team at the Flint Animal Cancer Center will discuss treatment options with you.
+Depending on the type of cancer, the location, and how advanced the disease, your pet’s oncologist may recommend one treatment or a combination of treatments.
 Similar to cancer treatment in people, surgery, chemotherapy, and radiation therapy are often used alone or in combination to control cancer in pets.
-We also offer many clinical trials each year, one of which may be appropriate for your pet.
+The Flint Animal Cancer Center also offers many clinical trials each year, one of which may be appropriate for your pet.

 Please note that each treatment plan is customized and we work with you to determine the right care for your pet.
 The video and content provided below will give you general information about treatment options that may be available.